BenthicSubstrateMapping/PyHum/README.md

 The software is designed to read Humminbird data (.SON, .IDX, and .DAT files) and works on both sidescan and downward-looking echosounder data, where available.

-Some aspects of the program are detailed in:
+### Please cite!

-Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019.
+If you use PyHum in your published work, please cite the following papers:

-Full documentation of the procedures behind the program is in the following publication:
+1. Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019.

-Buscombe, D., 2017, Shallow water benthic imaging and substrate characterization using recreational-grade sidescan-sonar.
+2. Buscombe, D., 2017, Shallow water benthic imaging and substrate characterization using recreational-grade sidescan-sonar.
 ENVIRONMENTAL MODELLING & SOFTWARE 89, 1-18.

 ### Contributing & Credits